 Meaning

-The message behind “Love many things, for therein lies the true strength, and whosoever loves much performs much, and can accomplish much, and what is done in love is done well.” revolves around love.
-It suggests that real love requires care and patience, making it relatable to many people's experiences.
+In the quote “Love many things, for therein lies the true strength, and whosoever loves much performs much, and can accomplish much, and what is done in love is done well.,” the emphasis is on love.
+It highlights the thought that real love requires care and patience while implying that love cannot be controlled, only appreciated.

 Theme